Senior Research Fellow/Trials Manager

 Kirsty Semple Way

-My current research interest is in the prevention of alcohol related harm.
-The long term aim is to develop a series of studies to test novel interventions and novel methods of delivering the interventions to achieve healthier lifestyles, to improve health and reduce inequalities in health.
+Linda’s current research interest is in the prevention of alcohol related harm.
+Tackling alcohol related problems is currently one of the greatest public health challenges.
+The long term aim is to develop and test novel interventions and novel methods of delivering the interventions to achieve healthier lifestyles, to improve health and reduce inequalities in health.
 This involves designing new interventions to reach large numbers of the population at low cost.
-Tackling alcohol related problems is currently one of the greatest public health challenges.
-Interventions to reduce harmful drinking will not only address short term harms (such as acute intoxication, injuries and social disruption) but will also reduce the burden of alcohol related diseases such as liver cirrhosis and liver and oesophageal cancers.

 - Swanson V, Power, K, Crombie IK, Irvine L, Kiezebrink K, Wrieden WL, Slane PW.
 Maternal feeding behaviour and young children’s dietary quality: A cross-sectional study of socially disadvantaged mothers of two-year old children using the Theory of Planned Behaviour.
 International Journal of Behavioral Nutrition and Physical Activity 2011, 8:65